krishnanya/Spotify-Clone/README.md

 # Spotify Clone

-This project is a Spotify homepage clone with some modifications, replicating the look and feel of a basic music player using HTML, CSS, and JavaScript.
+This project is a responsive Spotify homepage clone with some modifications, replicating the look and feel of a basic music player using HTML, CSS, and JavaScript.
 The primary focus of this project is to demonstrate the functionality of a web-based music player, designed to provide users with a seamless music listening experience.

 ## Features

 * **Playlist Management** : Displays a list of songs and allows users to play, pause, and navigate through the songs.

 * **Albums Display** : Fetches a list of albums and displays the album covers, titles, and descriptions.

 * **Interactive User Interface** : Users can interact with various elements, such as volume controls, seek bar, play/pause, and previous/next track buttons.